Overview of Spontaneous Cardiomyopathy of Turkeys

 Spontaneous cardiomyopathy of young turkeys is characterized by sudden death due to cardiac arrest and is not related to other cardiomyopathies of poultry.

 The exact etiology of spontaneous cardiomyopathy in turkeys is unknown.
 However, studies using furazolidone to produce dilated cardiomyopathy in turkeys have indicated altered membrane transport resulting in myocardial failure.
-Creatine kinase, glycolysis, glycogen, myofibril, Krebs cycle enzymes, fatty acid oxidation, and soluble proteins are all reduced.
+CK, glycolysis, glycogen, myofibril, Krebs cycle enzymes, fatty acid oxidation, and soluble proteins are all reduced.
 The calcium-transport ATPase activity of the sarcoplasmic reticulum is increased.
 This pattern of biochemical changes is consistent with ischemia playing a role in the pathogenesis of spontaneous cardiomyopathy in turkeys.

 Although most deaths occur during the brooding period, the ratio of heart weight to body weight of affected birds is increased throughout the growing period.
 The chronic cardiac insufficiency causes reduced growth rate, resulting in attacks on affected birds by their healthy cohorts.
 In affected turkeys surviving to market age, body weights are reduced an average of 3 lb (1.4 kg).
 Some outbreaks of the condition have been associated with hypoxia during incubation of the eggs or during transportation of poults from the hatchery to the brood farm.
 It is possible that stratification of air in poorly ventilated facilities without circulation fans may similarly contribute to heart damage, with subsequent expression of this disease later in life.